elianachristou/fquantdr/README.md

 ## Introducing `fcqs`

-This function computes the directions that span the th functional central quantile subspace.
-These directions represent functions that can be linearly applied via the inner product to give predictors that reduce the dimension of the infinitely-dimensional ones without losing any information on the conditional quantile.
+This function computes the directions that span the $\tau$th functional central quantile subspace.
+These directions represent functions that can be linearly applied via the inner product to replace the infinite-dimensional functional predictors with a few finite predictors without losing important information on the conditional quantiles while maintaining a flexible nonparametric model.

 The function requires several inputs: